andrico1234/beautiful-skill-tree/README.md

 Beautiful Skill Tree has currently raised £220 (+ Gift Aid) thanks to the lovely folk starring this repo.

-Thanks to my friends, family, coworkers, and strangers in ensuring that it has been tested across a diverse range of people.

 Tested across devices using [Browserstack](https://www.browserstack.com/), thanks to their continued support for open source projects.

 ![browserstack logo](public/browserstack.png)